srdarknighter/ansible/config-mgmt project/README.md

+We have 3 vm's - 2 ubuntu and and an amazon linux, we need to start it up using loops We need to conditionally terminate the ubuntu vm's

 1. First we go to aws IAM service to create a user and give full ec2 access
 2. Under security create the access key, secret access key
 3. Create a vault to store the keys